sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ### Tell the requirements or consequences and ask

-"Ok, everyone flees from the hammer-camels into the water, but let me ask this
-first: Samwise is wearing plate armour.
+"Ok, everyone flees from the hammer-camels, heading towards the water, but let me ask this first: Samwise is wearing plate armour.
 If he leaves it behind on the bank of the river, will someone else provide a distraction so he can remove it?
-Or, Samwise, if you keep it on and try to swim, I'm going to ask for a Defy Danger flip with your Strength."
+Or Samwise can keep it on and clumsily swim, but he will lose 1 Stamina."

 This move is particularly good when they want something that's not covered by a player move, or they've failed a move.
 They can do it, sure, but they'll